Botulinum Toxin in Neurological Practice - Ljubljana

 Despite increasingly widespread use of botulinum toxins (BoNT) treatment for neurological disorders, there is no recognized or regularly available training scheme in most European countries.
 Several European guidelines recommend formal training, but available training is haphazard and is rarely organized by non-pharmaceutical entities.
 This course was developed by MDS to address that gap.

-At the conclusion of this activity, participants should be able to accomplish the following:
+At the conclusion of this activity, participants were able to accomplish the following:

 Explain a treatment plan for a movement disorders patient using botulinum toxin, including which toxin to use and why, dosing, and potential adverse effects